Robert Ehrlich (businessman): Career

 Ehrlich started his company after seeing a bag of cheese puffs that contained no cheese, which inspired the Pirate's Booty line of snacks, eventually growing to a $50 million business.
 He later founded Vegan Rob's, which produces vegan and gluten free snacks such as vegan cheese puffs and popcorn.
+Ehrlich earned over $70 million from Pirates Booty's $195 million acquisition by B&G Foods.